dpuertamartos/personal_blog/frontend/README.md

 # To configure the menu items

-1. Modify routes in `src/App.jsx` with the appropiate react component.
+1. Modify routes in `src/App.jsx` with the appropiate react component
 2. Add elements to `src/config/menuConfig.js`

 If you want settings icon to open an Extra Drawer (configurable in menuConfig), you need pass appropiate props (see /notes route example)